 For kids ages 3–5 and adults

-Free with gallery admission; Walker members and kids are always free
+Free with gallery admission; Walker members and kids ages 12 and under are always free

 What do hip kids and their (possibly) cooler parents do to spark creativity?
 Attend Arty Pants: Your Tuesday Playdate, featuring activities for adults and youngsters ages 3–5.
-Make art using natural materials, watch a film, go on a scavenger hunt and more.
-Visit often this summer!
+Join us each month on the second and fourth Tuesdays for art projects and other adventures.

 WAC Packs for the Galleries